brettChapman/multivis/README.md

 cimcb_vis requires:
 - Python (>=3.5)
 - NumPy (>=1.12)
+- Pandas
+- Matplotlib
+- Seaborn
+- Networkx
 - SciPy
-- scikit-learn
-- Pandas
-- matplotlib
-- seaborn
-- networks
+- Scikit-learn
-- cimcb
+- tqdm

 ### User installation
 The recommend way to install cimcb_vis and dependencies is to using ``conda``: